hbrar/quasar-getting-started/README.md

     `yarn add --dev webpack webpack-cli webpack-dev-server`

-    Expect:
-        a.
-You will see webpack & all dependencies installed under myapp/node_modules(they are a lot!)
+    Expect: You will see webpack & all dependencies installed under myapp/node_modules(they are a lot!).
-        b.
 Below code gets added to 					myapp/package.json:

 		 "devDependencies": {
 			"webpack": "^4.29.6",
 			"webpack-cli": "^3.3.0",
 			"webpack-dev-server": "^3.2.1"
 			}

 2. Add below script to myapp/package.json.

 		"scripts": {
 		"dev": "webpack-dev-server --mode development --progress --hot --open", "build": "webpack --mode production --progress"
 			}

-    Expect:
-        a.
-You can now run webpack scripts from yarn e.g. `yarn dev` or `yarn build`.
+    Expect: You can now run webpack scripts from yarn e.g. `yarn dev` or `yarn build`.
 The command won't run yet since we have not defined an entry point which is myapp/dist/main.js by default.

 3. Create below directory structure.